-- 1. If you are working on a research/evaluation project with human subjects in which YOU (the student) are the LEAD INVESTIGATOR, and there is no other IRB approval at the site, you will submit a full application to PSU's HSRRC.
+- If you are working on a research/evaluation project with human subjects in which YOU (the student) are the LEAD INVESTIGATOR, and there is no other IRB approval at the site, you will submit a full application to PSU's HSRRC.
 Students required to submit full proposals may apply directly for Waived, Expedited, or Full Review.
-Student research involving identifiable human data should plan their timeline accordingly to allow for committee review. - If you are working on a research/evaluation project and you are NOT the lead investigator, but there IS IRB approval on file at the site, please ask your Preceptor to provide a brief memo (by email to the FEC) providing the official project title and IRB approval number.
+Student research involving identifiable human data should plan their timeline accordingly to allow for committee review. - 2.
+If you are working on a research/evaluation project and you are NOT the lead investigator, but there IS IRB approval on file at the site, please ask your Preceptor to provide a brief memo (by email to the FEC) providing the official project title and IRB approval number.
 The memo will be retained in your file. - 3.
 If you are working on a research/evaluation project and you are NOT the lead investigator, and the site's own guidelines would suggest that an IRB approval is NOT required, please ask the Preceptor to provide in a brief memo the specific guideline that determines this project is exempt from review.

-Please note that in all cases involving human research, work on the project and registrationfor the course may not begin until HSRRC approval has been obtained.
-Full information isavailable through PSU's HSRRC website: https://sites.google.com/a/pdx.edu/research/integrity/human-subjects.
+Please note that in all cases involving human research, work on the project and registration for the course may not begin until IRB approval has been obtained.